Vietnam.vn - Nền tảng quảng bá Việt Nam

 In contrast, the High Ambition Multi-Level Partnership (CHAMP) for Climate Action, launched at the 28th Conference of the Parties to the UN Framework Convention on Climate Change (COP28), has highlighted the urgent role of making voice and cooperation between cities a cornerstone in addressing transnational challenges.

-In addition, Mr Acuto stressed that the relaunch of the WHO Urban Health Initiative (UHI) continues to affirm the importance of cities for global health.
-However, while recent policy documents have mentioned the use of city networks, the concept of “city diplomacy” has not been fully exploited by the UHI in shaping the next stages.
+In addition, Mr. Acuto emphasized that the relaunch of the WHO Urban Health Initiative (UHI) continues to affirm the importance of cities for global health.
+However, in recent policy documents, while the use of city networks has been mentioned, the concept of “city diplomacy” has not been fully exploited by UHI in shaping the next stages.

 This suggests that cities have not yet had the same status in global health as they have in some other UN agendas.
 In addition, current urban development strategies are beginning to incorporate One Health policies, opening up opportunities for city diplomacy to promote more sustainable and inclusive initiatives.